The Analytical Engine:

 -

-I embarked on building analytical layers because I saw that this approach to managing the data would ensure metric consistency as the business evolved, product features changed, and new team members joined.
-I had already experienced many business rules changes and business model changes firsthand.
-Subscription models had been tested, user definitions had been refined, product launches had altered the data structure.
+I built analytical layers because I saw that this approach would ensure metric consistency as the business evolved, product features changed, and new team members joined.
+I had already experienced many business rule changes and business model shifts firsthand: subscription models tested, user definitions refined, product launches altering the data structure.
 I wanted to build a system that could absorb those changes without breaking downstream queries or requiring wholesale rewrites.
-I was already struggling to keep comprehensive track of which queries would be affected by changes, or did or didn’t include specific business rules, etc. I knew we needed to set up better data infrastructure sooner or later, and I wanted to lay the foundation with a solution that would allow us to continue to adapt as the business grew.
+I was struggling to keep track of which queries included which business rules and would be affected by changes.
+I knew we needed better data infrastructure sooner rather than later, and I wanted to lay the foundation with a solution that would continue to adapt as the business grew.

 -